sbhacks-org/sbhacksvi-site/README.md

 # SB Hacks IV

-This is the website for SB Hacks IV (Jan 2018).
+This is the website for SB Hacks V (Jan 2019).

 Built with Node.js (Express), React.js (Redux), Postgres, and MongoDB (session store)